Data wrangling, grouping and aggregation#

 row._asdict()

-Okay, now we have iterated over our data and updated the temperatures in Celsius to TEMP_C column by using our fahr_to_celsius() function.
-The values look correct as 32 degrees Fahrenheit indeed is 0 Celsius degrees, as can be seen on the second row.
-We also have the last row of our DataFrame in the code above, which is a named tuple that has been converted to the more familiar dictionary data type using the _asdict() method for named tuples.
+Okay, now we have iterated over our data, converted the temperatures to degrees Celsius using our fahr_to_celsius() function, and stored the results in the TEMP_C column.
+The values look correct as 32 degrees Fahrenheit indeed is 0 degrees Celsius, which can be seen on the second row.
+We also have the last row of our DataFrame stored in the variable row from the code above, which is a named tuple that has been converted to the dictionary data type using the ._asdict() method for named tuples.

 data["TEMP_F"].apply(fahr_to_celsius)